jwmatthews/example_ansible_aws/ec2/infrastructure/README.md

 ### Execute
   * Edit the variables file `common_vars`
-    * Update:
+    * Update
               export AWS_SSH_KEY_NAME="splice"
               export TARGET_DNS_ZONE="ec2.dog8code.com"

       * TARGET_DNS_ZONE needs to match a hosted zone entry in your Route53 account, we will create a subdomain under it for the ec2 instance
   * `./run_create_infrastructure.sh`
     * Creates our infrastructure in ec2 if it doesn't exist
   * `./run_install_and_configure.sh`